Early Stages of Self-Healing at Tungsten Grain Boundaries from Ab Initio Machine Learning Simulations: Results

 \subsection{Quantifying the temperature dependence of defect migration}

 Fig.~\ref{curves_defects} shows the average number of defects calculated with each IP as a function of temperature and initial defect density.
-For these counts, the GB is considered as a defect sink and therefore the atoms located at the GB are excluded.
+Here, defects annihilated either by recombination with vacancies or migration into the GB region (treated as a defect sink) are not included in the final count.
 Full numerical values are provided in Supplementary Note 8, where Tables S3, S4, and S5 list the defect counts for the MLIP-W, the Tersoff, and the EAM potentials, respectively.
 At 300 K, in agreement with our previous observations, the MLIP-W consistently yields the lowest number of defects, whereas the Tersoff and the EAM potentials predict higher counts.
 Specifically, for the low density of introduced defects case, the number of defects calculated with the Tersoff and the EAM potentials is 1.7 and 1.2 times larger than that calculated with the MLIP-W, respectively.
-For the medium density of introduced defects case, the number of defects calculated with the Tersoff and the EAM IPs is 1.7 and 2.3 times higher than that calculated with the MLIP-W. Finally, for the high density of defects introduced case, the number of defects calculated with the Tersoff and the EAM IPs is 1.8 and 1.4 times larger than that calculated with the MLIP-W. These trends indicate that, at low temperatures, both the Tersoff and the EAM IPs yield more residual defects in the grain interior than the MLIP-W, evidencing the superior ability of the MLIP-W to capture defect annihilation and/or reorganization at the GB.
+For the medium density of introduced defects case, the number of defects calculated with the Tersoff and the EAM IPs is 1.7 and 2.3 times higher than that calculated with the MLIP-W. Finally, for the high density of defects introduced case, the number of defects calculated with the Tersoff and the EAM IPs is 1.8 and 1.4 times larger than that calculated with the MLIP-W. These trends indicate that, at low temperatures, both the Tersoff and the EAM IPs yield more residual defects in the grain interior than the MLIP-W, evidencing the superior ability of the MLIP-W to capture defect migration and subsequent annihilation and/or reorganization at the GB.
 As temperature increases, the differences between the IPs become less pronounced.
 The EAM potential appears to follow a trend similar to the MLIP-W, albeit with consistently higher defect counts, whereas the slope of the Tersoff curves is considerably steeper, likely reflecting its inability to accurately capture defect behavior at high temperatures, resulting in defect counts even lower than those predicted by the MLIP-W.